brugal/wolfcamql/README-wolfcam.txt

   setting cg_*Font (ex: cg_drawFpsFont) to "" will use whatever the default font set in hud config quakelive font available as "fontimage"

   cg_*WideScreen cvars to control widescreen placement similar to quake live.
-See the section for cg_wideScreen
+See the section for cg_wideScreen.
+Values are (0: widescreen stretch, 1: widescreen left, 2: widescreen center, 3: widescreen right).

 -----------------------------------------------------------